Required Mortgage Documents in Canada

 Category Two: Proof of income

-T1 general tax form from the prior year
+T1 general tax form from the last two years

 Notice of assessment from the last two years